chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 The are still a few problems with this approach:

-1. Finding a good $h$ is very difficult
+1. Finding a good $h$ is very difficult.
 2. Even if we had a good $h$, it is not obvious which parts of the tree should be explored further if we have time to run another iteration.

 ![](https://github.com/chandra-gummaluru/chandra-gummaluru.github.io/raw/master/media/go/minmax_ee.svg)